samuelfneumann/MinAtar/README.md

-# MinAtar
+# MinAtar - Faster
 MinAtar is a testbed for AI agents which implements miniaturized versions of several Atari 2600 games.
 MinAtar is inspired by the Arcade Learning Environment (Bellemare et. al. 2013) but simplifies the games to make experimentation with the environments more accessible and efficient.
-Currently, MinAtar provides analogues to five Atari games which play out on a 10x10 grid.
-The environments provide a 10x10xn state representation, where each of the n channels correspond to a game-specific object, such as ball, paddle and brick in the game Breakout.
+Currently, MinAtar provides analogs to five Atari games which play out on a 10x10 grid.
+The environments provide a 10x10xn state representation, where each of the n channels corresponds to a game-specific object, such as a ball, paddle and brick in the game Breakout.
+The codebase has now been optimized (in some cases even JIT compile has been used ) and the training time of various environments has been reduced by at most 50%.
+We also provide benchmarks of the standard algorithms for the MinAtar games.

 <p  align="center">
 <img src="img/seaquest.gif" width="200" />